Why Serbia?

 Average Annual Income: €8,400

-Competitive wages combined with a low cost of living means greater real purchasing power.
+Competitive Euro wages with a low cost of living — strong real purchasing power for workers.

 ⏱️